-AA Amyloidosis associated with cancers.
+AA amyloidosis associated with cancers.

 Systemic AA amyloidosis is associated with systemic inflammatory processes such as autoimmune disorders or chronic infections.
 In addition, AA amyloidosis can develop in a localized or systemic form in patients with malignant neoplastic disorders, and usually involves kidneys impacting renal function.
 Among solid tumors, renal cell carcinoma (RCC) appears to be responsible for one-quarter to half of all cancers associated with amyloidosis.
-Among other solid cancers, various clinical presentation and pathological types of lung cancer and basal cell carcinoma skin were reported with AA amyloidosis more often than isolated case reports on other cancers with AA amyloidosis.
+Among other solid cancers, various clinical presentations and pathological types of lung cancer and basal cell carcinoma skin were reported with AA amyloidosis more often than isolated case reports on other cancers with AA amyloidosis.
 Symptoms from kidney involvement rather than from the tumor per se were the presenting manifestations in cases of RCC associated with AA amyloidosis.
 Among hematological malignancies, clonal B cell/plasma cell dyscrasias such as monoclonal gammopathy and lymphoma were noted to be associated with AA amyloidosis.
 In addition, AA amyloidosis was reported in a substantial number of cases treated with immune checkpoint inhibitors such as pembrolizumab and nivolumab.
 The mechanism of association of cancer and AA amyloidosis seems to be mediated by the immune response exacerbated from the tumor and its microenvironment or immune therapy.
 The mainstay of treatment consists of therapy directed against the underlying malignancy or careful withdrawal of the offending agent.
 This review will discuss this rare but highly morbid clinical condition.

 Full text links